HARPTech/RBase/README.md

 ## Getting Started

+Look into the tests and other programs using this software for examples.
+This software serves as interconnecting piece between SWIG-modules, C++ code and other parts of the stack.

 ## Deployment

 Please link the generated binaries with your program and use the provided API to store, exchange and